 Reading and Phonics

-Reading is very important - children who read well are more likely to be successful at school.
-The programme we use to teach reading in Key Stage 1 is called Phonics Bug.
+At OANO we believe Reading is crucial to developing children’s vocabulary and knowledge of the world, as well as their mental and emotional wellbeing.
+We also know that children who read well are more likely to be successful at school which is why we aim for every child to develop a love of reading.
+The programme we use to teach reading in EYFS and Key Stage 1 is called Letters and Sounds.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
 It follows 5 phases starting with the easiest letters and sounds and gradually working through the whole alphabet.

-We run a number of interventions if children need help to become secure readers.
-Clear banded books based upon the reading recovery levels allow you and your child to recognise and celebrate the progress being made in this vital area.
-Should you have any concerns or worries about your child’s reading progress please speak with your child’s class teacher or Mrs Webb (English Lead) who will be happy to help.
+Should you have any concerns or worries about your child’s reading progress please speak with your child’s class teacher or Mrs Webb (Reading and Phonics Lead) who will be happy to help.